MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

 > [!NOTE]
 > This can be used in conjunction with per-app settings.

-## Setting configuration on individual Applications (Per-App setting)
+## Configuring individual Application updates (Per-App setting)

-MAU supports setting configuration for individual applications.
+MAU supports configuring updates for individual applications.
 When set, this configuration takes precedence over the global configuration.

 - `ChannelName` When set to a different value than the global value, MAU looks for updates to the application on this per-app channel instead.
 - `ManifestServer` Should be set if ChannelName for the application is set to Custom.
 MAU looks for updates for the application using manifests downloaded from this location.
-- `UpdateCache` This is used to hosts updater packages to reduce network costs.
+- `UpdateCache` This is used to host updater packages to reduce network costs.
 While you should specify UpdateCache globally, you can also set it for individual apps.

 **Example:**
 ```xml